 In some courses students are expected to get some hands-on experience working in any wine-related wine business/retail shop in the student’s town or area.
 But we do sometimes allow exceptions to this when there are no such wine businesses in the area/city of the student (for instance in Muslim countries).
 The student just has to apply for such exception, giving full reasons.

--Once you have decided which course to follow you simply fill in the Student Registration Form, (download it from the web site), sign it, then scan it in and email it back to us.
+- Once you have decided which course to follow you simply fill in the Student Registration Form, (download it from the web site or ask us to email you one), sign it, then scan it in and email it back to us.